Random Acts of Kindness Scholarship Winners

 Biography: I am from Naperville, IL and a senior at Naperville Central High School.
 At my school, I am a member of the J. Kyle Braid (JKB) Leadership Foundation, a varsity captain for both the swim team and water polo teams, and a member of the National Honor Society.
 After high school, I plan to pursue a degree in Biomedical Engineering and I hope to one day own my own business.

 I am very honored to have been selected for the 2019 Random Acts of Kindness scholarship.
-It is extremely meaningful to me that my story resonated within Shiver Hamilton and I hope that it impacts others to look for opportunities to spread kindness.
+It is extremely meaningful to me that my story resonated within Shiver Hamilton Campbell and I hope that it impacts others to look for opportunities to spread kindness.

 2018 Winner: Emma Kosmala